Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 The crate adds enough context information about the stack trace, source file and line numbers to make debugging panics much easier.
 And with some feature flag magic, it can only be included in dev to reduce the Wasm file size of the production build.

-I haven't really used the last crate, but the inital tests looked interesting:
+I haven't really used the last crate, but the initial tests looked interesting:
 `wasm-bindgen-test` allows to specify tests that run in a headless browsers.
 This is quite helpful for writing end-to-end tests of the Wasm functionality but I did not have the time to play with it.
 *Yet*.